-Neighbor Discovery (ND) for IP version 6 and IPv6 stateless address autoconfiguration provide ways to configure either fixed or mobile nodes with one or more IPv6 addresses, default routers, and some other parameters [RFC4861][RFC4862].
-Most Internet services are identified by using a DNS name.
-The two RA options defined in this document provide the DNS information needed for an IPv6 host to reach Internet services.
+Neighbor Discovery (ND) for IP version 6 and IPv6 Stateless Address Autoconfiguration (SLAAC) provide ways to configure either fixed or mobile nodes with one or more IPv6 addresses, default routers, and some other parameters [RFC4861][RFC4862].

 It is infeasible to manually configure nomadic hosts each time they connect to a different network.
-While a one-time static configuration is possible, it is generally not desirable on general-purpose hosts such as laptops.
-For instance, locally defined name spaces would not be available to the host if it were to run its own name server software directly connected to the global DNS.
+While a one-time static configuration is possible, it is generally not desirable on generalpurpose hosts such as laptops.
+For instance, locally defined name spaces would not be available to the host if it were to run its own recursive name server directly connected to the global DNS.

-The DNS information can also be provided through DHCP [RFC3315] [RFC3736][RFC3646].
+The DNS information can also be provided through DHCPv6 [RFC3315] [RFC3736][RFC3646].
 However, the access to DNS is a fundamental requirement for almost all hosts, so IPv6 stateless autoconfiguration cannot stand on its own as an alternative deployment model in any practical network without any support for DNS configuration.

 These issues are not pressing in dual-stack networks as long as a DNS server is available on the IPv4 side, but they become more critical with the deployment of IPv6-only networks.
-As a result, this document defines a mechanism based on IPv6 RA options to allow IPv6 hosts to perform the automatic DNS configuration.
+As a result, this document defines a mechanism based on DNS RA options to allow IPv6 hosts to perform the automatic DNS configuration.